When art encounters the memory of miners

 THE SIGNS OF MAN.
 "FROM MEMORY TO MATTER": GIOVANNI BRESCHI'S PHOTOGRAPHY

-Giovanni Breschi’s photographs, inspired by the Archaeological Mines Park of San Silvestro, reveal the memory of these places; they are on show in the courtyard of Palazzo Lanzi, beside the old flotation plants and the station of the Ortaccio tunnel mining train.
+Giovanni Breschi’s photographs, inspired by the Archaeological Mines Park of San Silvestro, reveal the memory of these places; they are on show at the station of the Ortaccio tunnel mining train.

 In the park’s guidebook, the author, Andrea Semplici, writes, “Thirty years after the mines closed, in 2006 a photographer wanders around the old installations, around the abandoned changing rooms and the engine rooms covered in dust.
 He stops in front of the number zero on a meter.
 He’s tempted to put on the headphones left hanging on a nail.
 These are the signs of Man.
 This is memory.
 But it is also matter that gradually transforms.
 Actually, in three decades it has already transformed.
 So, Giovanni Breschi, graphic designer and photographer from Florence, starts clicking.
 He points and shoots rust on a sheet of metal, the chaotic interlocking of blocked gears and cogs, the pointless signs warning of dangers that no longer exist” […].